 Can my business declare bankruptcy?
 Yes.
 Small-business owners may opt to shut down the entity under Chapter 7 bankruptcy so that they are not personally liable for debts of the business.
-We can also explore your commercial bankruptcy options, depending on what you want to do with the business in the future.
+A New Jersey bankruptcy attorney will explore your commercial bankruptcy options.
+However, it ultimately depends upon what you want to do with the business in the future.

 Are all debts discharged in bankruptcy?
 No. Bankruptcy discharges unsecured debts such as credit card debt, medical bills, utility bills and judgments.
 It does not apply to secured debt (such as a mortgage) or certain obligations such as student loans, child support or criminal fines.